LV11coding/Chess/README.md

 -Changed grid from numbers to chars
 -Added rook (one color) with full movement
 -Added checks for collision of rook with other objects

+Version 3:
+-Added knight (one color) with full movement
+-Added checks for collision of knight with other objects -Changed UI to be more readable and understandable